ShunSakurai/easy_paste/README.md

 - Open the CSV files from inside the program

 ### Features not coming
 - Support HTML format to count characters.
-It turned out we can use word counts for Asian characters
+It turned out some CSV formats include character counts
 - Open multiple analysis CSV files at once.
 The equations will become too complex
 - Append the results at the bottom instead of overwriting the existing file.
 The equations will become too complex